It’s Never Too Late For a Career Change

 While it’s considered normal to dislike your job, it doesn’t have to be normal for you.
 Sometimes this feeling of dread is a sign that you are in a toxic work environment, which is never sustainable.
 Even if you love the work itself, a bad work environment can drain your energy and joy.

 Another option is that you haven’t yet found the right career.
-This is a more fundamental issue, but it doesn’t mean that it can’t be solved.

 Do You Have to Love Your Job?